 Transitional Rules (draft)

-We are seeking your feedback on the Industrial Chemicals (Consequential Amendments and Transitional Provisions) Rules 2018 (Transitional Rules).
-The Transitional Rules are part of new laws arising from the NICNAS reforms that are currently awaiting debate in the Parliament.
+The Industrial Chemicals (Consequential Amendments and Transitional Provisions) Rules 2018 (Transitional Rules) are part of new laws arising from the NICNAS reforms that are currently awaiting debate in the Parliament.
 The Transitional Rules provide the legal basis for managing the transition to the new system for regulating the import/manufacture of industrial chemicals in Australia as set out in the Industrial Chemicals Bill 2017, General Rules and Categorisation Guidelines.

 The Transitional Rules covers how the following certificates, permits and processes under the current laws will operate once the new laws are in effect:

 - Commercial evaluation permits

 - Low volume permits

 - Application fees payable under the previous laws

 - Information, reporting and confidentiality

 - Movements authorised under section 106 of the previous laws (part 11)